nthenyakyalo202/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

  0x04.
 Loops, conditions and parsing

-1.Write a Bash script that displays Best School 10 times.
+1.Write a Bash script that displays Best School 10 time.

 2.Write a Bash script that displays Best School 10 times.